euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 #. ``TimePlot``.
 This is a conventional X-Y plot, representing time-histories as individual series with time on the X-axis.
 #. ``WfallPlot``. **FIXT:** his provides an overview of the frequency distribution of a value at every time-step during an analysis, like a series of **stacked histograms**.

 Inherently all post-processed results are associated with a three-dimensional position within the model and a time within the simulation.
-Some parameters or outputs may collapse one or more of these dimensions may be collapsed, for example if plotting a plan view of peak values through time, maximums are taken over the vertical and time axes resulting in a result with two dimensions.
+Some parameters or outputs may collapse one or more of these dimensions, for example if plotting a plan view of peak values through time, maximums are taken over the vertical and time axes creating a set of results with two dimensions.
 All plotter classes therefore accept ``numpy`` arrays with up to four dimensions (or ``axes`` in numpy terminology).
 The meanings and order of these dimensions are standardised, so that different "views" of the same data can easily be generated by passing an array to different plotters.

 Quality Advantages
 ------------------
-A key advantage of providing a custom plotting package is that best-practice can be enforced on the output, for example the provision of titles or use of gridlines.
-Another example is that ``afterplot`` replaces the default colourmap in ``matplotlib`` with custom diverging colourmap based on the comprehensive discussion and methods presented in [Mor09]_ which should be significantly easier to interpret in most cases.
+A key advantage of providing a custom plotting package is that best-practice can be enforced on the generated plots, such as the provision of titles or use of gridlines.
+Another example is that ``afterplot`` provides a custom   diverging colourmap as the default colourmap, based on the comprehensive discussion and methods presented in [Mor09]_.
+This should be significantly easier to interpret than the default colourmap provided by ``matplotlib`` in most cases.

-The plotter classes can also allow alteration of *presentation*, e.g. axis limits, and prevent alteration of *data*.
-Alteration of presentation is provided for through methods or GUI features defined by the plotter classes.
-Alteration of data is prevented simply by the lack of any interface to do this once the relevant array has been passed to the plot instance.
-This is not intended as a security feature but simplifies quality assurance by limiting where errors could be introduced.
+The plotter classes can also allow alteration of *presentation*, e.g. axis limits, while preventing modification of *data*.
+Alteration of presentation is provided for by instance methods or GUI controls defined by the plotter classes.
+Modification of data is prevented simply by the lack of any interface to do this once the relevant array has been passed to the plot instance.
+This immutability is not intended as a security feature but simplifies quality assurance by limiting where errors can be introduced when altering presentation.

 A further quality assurance feature is the capture of traceability data.
-When a new plot is generated, the ``baseplot`` class traverses the stack frames using the ``inspect`` module to gather information about the paths and versions of calculation scripts and modules used.
-The use of introspection means that this can occur automatically without requiring any action by the script author.
+When a new plot is generated, the ``baseplot`` class traverses the stack frames using the ``inspect`` module to gather information about the paths and versions of calculation scripts and other Python modules used.
+This data is attached to the plots to assist in reproducing published plots or debugging issues.
+The use of introspection to capture this data means that this feature does not require any action by the script author.

 Interactive GUI
 ---------------
 Providing a simple GUI was considered desirable to bridge the gap for users from the previous Excel-based toolset.
 The ``matplotlib`` documentation describes two methods of providing a GUI:

 1. Using the cross-backend widgets provided in ``matplotlib.widgets``, which are fairly limited.
-2. Embedding the ``matplotlib.FigureCanvas`` object directly into the window provided by a specific GUI toolset, e.g. ``Tk``.
+2. Embedding the ``matplotlib.FigureCanvas`` object directly into the window provided by a specific GUI toolset such as ``Tk``.

 An alternative approach is used by ``afterplot`` which is simplier than the second approach but allows the use of the richer widgets provided by specific GUI toolsets.
 This approach uses the ``plyplot.figure()`` function to handle all of the initial set-up of the GUI, with additional widgets then inserted using the GUI toolset's manager.
-This is demonstrated below by adding a ``Tk`` button to a ``Figure`` object using with the ``TkAgg`` backend:
+This is demonstrated below by adding a ``Tk`` button to a ``Figure`` object using the ``TkAgg`` backend:

 .. code-block:: python